 That said, refinancing can be a great way to save money.
 You can compare rates from multiple lenders using Purefy’s free rate comparison tool to find the best deal.

-If you have federal student loans and you don’t want to refinance, you have another option, but it’s a bit of a gamble.
+If you have federal student loans and you don’t want to refinance, you have another option.
 You can pursue a federal Direct Consolidation Loan, which combines all of your federal student loans into one new loan, with an interest rate that is based on the weighted average of your previous loans.

 If you are having an issue with your servicer and are not getting anywhere with their customer service, one recourse you have is to file a complaint with the CFPB through their website.
 When you file a complaint, you will need to include a description of the problem, as well as any documents you have relevant to the situation (loan statements, written correspondence, etc.).